 Advice (Noun)

-Advice is a noun that means a suggestion or recommendation about what someone should do.
+Advice is a noun that refers to a suggestion or recommendation about what someone should do.

 Grammar note:

-Advice is an uncountable (mass) noun, so it does not have a plural form.
+Advice is an uncountable noun.
+Because of that, it does not have a plural form.
+Expressions like “one advice” or “two advices” are incorrect.

 Correct alternatives: